andycmaj/TIL/README.md

 When you specify `test-repo`, you use an in-memory CMS.
 So there is no existing data, you can only "add" new data.
 This presented an interesting problem because I specifically wanted to avoid creating content via CMS.
 But we'll get back to that later.

-For my initial POC, I was circumnavigating the `/admin` page alltogether.
+For my initial POC, I was circumnavigating the `/admin` page altogether.
 I was simply displaying my widget on a random page with test data.
 This is how I tested the logic and styling of the widget.
-This involved keeping track of state withing the widget.
-This worked fine with my test data, but once I started to consume the data from the git backent I ran into another issue.
+This involved keeping track of state within the widget.
+This worked fine with my test data, but once I started to consume the data from the git backend I ran into another issue.
 Netlify provides each of the two components, `Control` and `Preview`, with a prop called `value`.
 This is supposed to be the value of the CMS field being handled by the custom widget.
 But when I started to consume it, it was in an unexpected format.
-Instead of the expected array of obects:
+Instead of the expected array of objects:

 ```javascript
 [